fluendo/fluster/README.md

 ![fluster](https://github.com/fluendo/fluster/workflows/fluster/badge.svg)

-Fluster is a testing framework written in Python for decoders conformance.
+Fluster is a testing framework written in Python for decoder conformance.
 It is composed of a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) application that runs a number of test suites with the supported decoders.
-Its purpose is to check different decoder implementations against known test suites with known and tested results.
-It has been originally designed to check the conformance of H.265/HEVC decoders, but it also supports H.264/AVC and can be easily extended to add more decoders and test suites.
+Its purpose is to check different decoder implementations against known test suites with known and proven results.
+It was originally designed to check the conformance of H.265/HEVC decoders, but it also supports H.264/AVC, H.266/VVC, VP8, VP9, AV1 and AAC.
+It can easily be extended to add more decoders and test suites.

 ## Table of Contents